 How to Use Kanazawa Station Lockers

 Kanazawa Station lockers come in two types: automated keyless lockers operated by a touch screen and old style lockers with keys.
-The automated lockers come in three sizes priced at 300, 500, and 600 yen.
+The listed fees are 400 yen for a small locker, 500 yen for a medium locker, 600 yen for a large locker, and 700 yen for an extra large locker.

 These charges are for one use and for one day.
 A new day starts at midnight, so if you haven’t retrieved your property before this time, you will need to pay an additional fee.
 You can leave your luggage in a locker for a maximum of 3 days before it will be taken away.